Wet Woodland

 Maintain structural diversity

-This Priority habitat often represents a transient successional stage between open wetland areas and drier woodland.
-It is important to try to maintain as diverse a habitat as possible on a site in order to meet the needs of both larval and adult stages of invertebrates, so a range of vegetation types should be ensured and any transitions with other semi-natural habitats preserved.
+This priority habitat often represents a transient successional stage between open wetland areas and drier woodland.
+It is important to try to maintain as diverse a habitat as possible on a site in order to meet the needs of both larval and adult stages of invertebrates, so a range of vegetation types should be ensured and any transitions between other semi-natural habitats preserved.
 There should also be a good age structure of trees.
 Larger examples with a rich moss flora, especially, should be retained for species such as the nationally scarce Black fringed moss-snipe fly (Ptiolina obscura), whilst the vulnerable 10-spotted Pot beetle (Cryptocephalus decemmaculatus) has only been recorded from smaller specimens of birch and willow.

 A mosaic of sub-habitats with bare mud or peat, level moss-covered areas and higher areas that are suitable for retreat during high water levels (e.g. around the bases of large trees) is likely to be important for many wet woodland species, especially rove beetles.